Migraine: Best Foods, Diet & Natural Ways to Get Migraine Relief

 Daily Habits to Prevent Migraine Attacks

-- Maintain regular sleep schedule
+- Maintain a regular sleep schedule

-- Eat meals on time
+- Eat meals on time (avoid skipping meals)

-- Stay hydrated
+- Stay well hydrated

-- Manage stress (yoga, meditation)
+- Manage stress through yoga or meditation

-- Limit screen time
+- Limit screen time and eye strain

 - Avoid known trigger foods

-Weekly Migraine-Friendly Diet Plan
+7-Day Migraine-Friendly Diet Plan

 | Day | Breakfast | Lunch | Evening | Dinner |